aws-samples/serverless-patterns/ses-s3-lambda-sam/README.md

 # Receive email by Amazon SES and store in Amazon S3 bucket

-   This sample project demonstrates how to receive email using Amazon SES and store in Amazon S3 bucket.
-The email is processed by AWS Lambda based on S3 event.
+This shows how to receive email using Amazon SES and store in an Amazon S3 bucket.
+The email is processed by AWS Lambda based on S3 event notifications.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/ses-s3-lambda-sam